-Social skills training can include teaching children and teenagers to read non-verbal cues such as eye contact, body language, tone of voice and facial expression.
-It often includes skills such as seeing things from other people’s perspectives, solving social problems and understanding social and emotional rules.
+Social skills training can include teaching children and teenagers to read non-verbal cues like eye contact, body language, tone of voice and facial expression.
+It often includes skills like seeing things from other people’s perspectives, solving social problems and understanding social and emotional rules.

 Your child might be able to do some social skills training one on one with a therapist or teacher, or as part of a group.
 Some programs include outings so your child can try out her new skills in the community.
 This helps her apply the skills she’s learned in one setting to other settings, situations and people.

 Some social skills programs are designed by a therapist or a teacher for a specific child or group of children.
-Others might be run by someone who is trained to use a particular program, such as the Secret Agent Society program, the Social Thinking Program or Stop Think Do.
+Others might be run by someone who is trained to use a particular program, like the Secret Agent Society program, Emotion-based Social Skills Training, the Social Thinking Program or Stop Think Do.

-Cognitive behavioural therapy (CBT) is based on the idea that how we think, how we feel and how we act are all related.
-That is, the way we think about something will shape our feelings and our behaviour.
+Cognitive behaviour therapy (CBT) is based on the idea that how we think, how we feel and how we act are all related.
+That is, the way we think about something shapes our feelings and our behaviour.
 For example, negative or unrealistic thoughts can cause us to feel bad, which in turn affects how we behave, and the choices we make.